splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 .. _zeroconfig-dotnet-traces:

-Ingest traces
+Set the deployment environment
 ------------------------------------------------

-To ingest trace telemetry data, the attribute ``deployment.environment`` must be onboard the exported traces.
+To ingest trace telemetry data, the attribute ``deployment.environment`` must be included in the exported traces.
 The following table shows the different methods for setting this attribute:

 .. list-table::
   :header-rows: 1